tanmayyb/tanmayyb/README.md

 ### Hi there 👋
 ## About Me :thought_balloon:

 Hey I'm Tanmay Bishnoi, a senior undergrad in Bachelor's of Engineering in Electrical Engineering (BEEE) at TMU (formerly Ryerson University).
-I'm interested in AI and Robotics, and want to pursue a future in machine intelligence, robot-human interaction, and neuroinformatics.
+I'm interested in AI and Robotics, and want to pursue a future in machine intelligence, neurorobotics, and BCIs.

 ## My course history :books: